hasura/graphql-engine/rfcs/transforms.md

   = Transforms
   { requestMethod ::  Maybe RequestMethod
  -- ^ Change the request method to one provided here.
 Nothing means POST.

   , requestURL    ::  Maybe TemplateText
  -- ^ Change the request URL to one provided here.
 Nothing means original URL.

-  , request_body  ::  Maybe TemplateText                  # Raw templating
+  , request_body  ::  Maybe TemplateText
  -- ^ Change the request_body to one provided here.
 Nothing means original payload.
 Only applicable for POST, PUT, PATCH methods
  -- The encoding of the content is defined by the 'request_content_type' field defined below.

   , request_content_type :: Maybe AllowedContentTypes
  -- ^ Only the following Content-Types are allowed (default: application/json):
  -- 1) application/json
  -- 2) application/x-www-form-urlencoded

   , query_params  ::  Maybe (HashMap Text TemplateText)   # Key-value based templating
  -- ^ Add query params provided here to URL
  -- Each param is URL encoded

   , request_headers :: Maybe TransformHeaders
  -- ^ Tranform headers as defined here.
- -- Certain headers cannot be transformed (e.g. `Content-Type` and should return a warning) }
+ -- Certain headers cannot be transformed (e.g. `Content-Type` and should return a warning)

+   , templating_engine :: Maybe TemplatingEngine
+ -- ^ The template engine to use for transformations.
+Default: go-basic
+  }

 -- | The order of evaluation is removeHeaders and then addHeaders